antaxiom/dotfiles/README.md

 ## Credits

-[Luke Smith](https://github.com/LukeSmithxyz) For their ranger config and inspiration for dmenu and COVID scripts
+[Luke Smith](https://github.com/LukeSmithxyz) For their ranger config and inspiration for dmenu and status scripts

 [Christian Chiarulli](https://github.com/ChristianChiarulli) For their slick neovim config